Listing assets

 Please note that if you move an asset to a new room, you may also want to move the associated photo (if there is one) to the new room as well.
 The photo stays in the current assigned room unless it is move separately.

-Upload an inventory spreadsheet
+How to upload an inventory spreadsheet

 The "Properties and assets" menu